thomas-fossati/ietf-101-hackathon/testbed/README.md

 ## Base image
-First thing to do is create the base Docker image that is used for all the nodes in the testbed:
+First thing to do is creating the base Docker image that is used for all the nodes in the testbed:
 ```bash
 make -C baseimg
 ```